 In Nature you behold the mother aspect of God, full of beauty, gentleness, tenderness, and kindness.
 The beauty in the world bespeaks the creative motherly instinct of God, and when we look upon all the good in Nature, we experience a feeling of tenderness within us — we can see and feel God as Mother in Nature.

 — Paramahansa Yogananda

-Too see more of Pamir’s nature photography for sale, please visit his artist site.
+Too see more of Pamir’s nature photography, please visit his photoblog.

 Each post for the Reiki Help Blog can take up to 7 days to write/research, proofread/edit, and post with an appropriate image and formatting.
 If you leave this space with any value, knowledge, joy or understanding, please consider making a donation of your choice.

 - What Does “Letting Go” Really Mean? - 02/06/2016

 - Reiki and the Bodhisattva Model - 01/20/2016

 - The Nature of the Healing Process - 11/19/2015